yongdd/langevin-fts/README.md

 #### CUDA Toolkit
   https://developer.nvidia.com/cuda-toolkit
-  Required for the GPU computation.
+  It requires CUDA Toolkit Version 11.2 or higher for the GPU computation.
 If it is not installed, ask admin for its installation.

 #### Anaconda
   https://www.anaconda.com/